benallard/galileo/README.txt

 The more complicated way
 ~~~~~~~~~~~~~~~~~~~~~~~~

-First, you need to clone this repository locally, (or download the
-``galileo.py`` script to you local machine), and install the required
+First, you need to clone this repository locally, and install the required
 dependencies:

-- pyusb (tested with 1.0.0b1)
-- requests (tested with 2.0.1)
+- pyusb (need at least a 1.0 version, 0.4 and earlier are not compatible)
+- requests.

 You should copy the file ``99-fitbit.rules`` to the directory
 ``/etc/udev/rules.d`` in order to be able to run the utility as a